bolt/boltforms/docs/fields.md

 Each field also contains an `options` key that is an array of values.

-Boltforms is based on Symfony forms and uses many of its possibilities.
+BoltForms is based on Symfony forms and uses many of its possibilities.
 The options of the fields are passed directly to Symfony Forms.
 See [the Symfony documentation][forms] for more information.